ligato/docs/docs/plugins/infra-plugins.md

 The [Sarama][sarama] library determines the minimum supported version of Kafka you can use.

-If you do not have Kafka installed locally, you can use docker image for testing:
+If you do not have Kafka installed locally, you can use the docker image for testing.
 ```
 sudo docker run -p 2181:2181 -p 9092:9092 --name kafka --rm \
  --env ADVERTISED_HOST=172.17.0.1 --env ADVERTISED_PORT=9092 spotify/kafka